 Baking Soda

-1 with shampoo.
-Then, apply it to your hair, and let it set for up to 30 minutes.
+For a simple home remedy, mix 1-2 tablespoons of baking soda with 1 spoon of shampoo.
+Then, apply and massage it into your hair and let it sit for 5 to 10 minutes.
 Check the progress frequently and thoroughly rinse with warm water.

 Does Purple Shampoo Leave Purple Stain?

 Purple shampoo is a stain and can stain your hair or skin.
-It adds blue pigments to your hair, which can become apparent if you do not thoroughly rinse your hair or misuse the product.
+It adds violet pigments to your hair, which can become apparent if you do not thoroughly rinse your hair or misuse the product.
 It can also cause product buildup, which can be difficult to remove.

-Is Purple Shampoo Stains Permanent?
+Are Purple Shampoo Stains Permanent?

 No, purple shampoo stains are not permanent.
 You can neutralize the purple hue by clarifying or toning shampoo and applying hair masks.
 You can also apply oil to the ends of your hair to restore the natural shine and reduce any damage caused by the purple shampoo.